Pinguwien/football-data-api-client/README.md

 why they have been split out from the unit tests so each set of tests can be run independently.

+Note - For the integration tests to run you must set an environment variable of FOOTBALL_DATA_API_TOKEN={your-api-token}.

 ### Running the unit tests

 To run just the unit tests you can run the command: